 - that you have started your blog or about to launch.

-You can find essential tools I use here but the three most important blogging tools you need to get during your first year of blogging are the following.
+You can find other essential tools I use here, but the three most important blogging tools you need to get during your first year of blogging are the following.